 Begin by roughly chopping the radishes and cauliflower.
-Note: they need not be perfect as you will be pureeing them later, so don’t get too fancy here.
-Give them a good roasting to get your best flavor.
+Note: they need not be perfect as you will be pureeing them later, just try to get them similarly sized so they will roast evenly.

-Next, simply add your remaining ingredients to the food processor, along with the radish mixture, and puree to your desired consistency.
+Next, add the remaining olive oil, tahini, cumin, lemon juice and garlic powder to the food processor, along with the radish mixture, and puree to your desired consistency.
+Taste for salt and pepper and season to your liking.
 Chill and you are ready to enjoy your radish humus!

 What to serve with Radish Hummus?